 Empty the boat

-The casualty steps from their own boat into the rescuer's boat, then the casualty and rescuer roll the casualty's boat on to its side, to empty out much of the water.
+The casualty steps/crawls from their own boat into the rescuer’s boat, then the casualty and rescuer roll the casualty’s boat on to its side, to empty out much of the water using the fitted buoyancy to lift the boat as it is rolled back up.
 The remaining water can be bailed out.

-The rescue described above requires a lot of strength and skill on the part of the rescuer.
-A second boat, rafted up on the upwind side of the rescuer's boat, will do much to increase both stability, and the chances of a successful outcome.
-The sailor in the upwind boat does not get involved in the rescue, and simply concentrates on keeping the rescuer's boat upright.
+The rescue described above requires strength and skill on the part of the rescuer.
+A second boat, rafted up on the upwind side of the rescuer’s boat, will do much to increase both stability and the chances of a successful outcome.
+The sailor in the upwind boat does not get involved in the rescue and simply concentrates on keeping the rescuer’s boat upright.

 While outriggers increase the chances of completing a successful self-rescue, they do pose some problems when assisting others.
 Outriggers for sailing canoes should be of a size and volume that assists rather than hinders the sailor in performing a peer rescue.
 The extra stability provided by the Solway Dory design of mini outriggers allow the casualty to climb directly into the rescuer’s boat and (providing they are positioned correctly on the rescuers boat) they still allow a sailor using them to come alongside a capsized boat.